opencybersecurityalliance/kestrel-lang/README.rst

 How to Use Kestrel Jupyter Notebook Kernel
 ==========================================

-Start Jupyter with ``jupyter notebook`` and start a new notebook with the ``kestrel`` kernel.
+Start Jupyter with ``jupyter nbclassic`` and start a new notebook with the ``kestrel`` kernel.
 Note if you are using ``jupyter lab``, most functionalities are there such as code execution, error prompot, and context-aware auto-complete, but the syntax highlighting is not ported from our Jupyter